 Note: The fire code official may request a copy of the latest certificate of inspection from the Virginia Department of Labor and Industry for boilers and pressure vessels subject to such requirements.
-When the certificate is not available, the fire code official shall notify the Department of Labor and Industry to ensure that the required maintenance and testing is performed in accordance the Virginia Boiler and Pressure Vessel Regulations (16 VAC 25-50).]
+When the certificate is not available, the fire code official shall notify the Department of Labor and Industry to ensure that the required maintenance and testing is performed in accordance the Virginia Boiler and Pressure Vessel Regulations (16 VAC 25-50).

-[13 VAC 5-51-134.
+13 VAC 5-51-134.
 IFC Chapter 8.
 Interior Finish, Decorative Materials and Furnishings.

-Change Section 804.1.1 to read:
+Change Add exception 3 to Section 804.1.1 806.1.1 to read: